frievoe97/toxmap-berlin/README.md

 # ToxMap Berlin (English Version)

-ToxMap Berlin is an interactive website that displays environmentally harmful locations on a map in Berlin.
+ToxMap Berlin is an interactive website developed as part of a university project that displays environmentally harmful locations on a map in Berlin.
 Locations can be added either via coordinates or by providing an address (street, house number, postal code, and city).
 Each location can be accompanied by a description, specifying the type and severity of environmental pollution.

 ## Features